firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 * The CTE calculation is independent of the main query, and no external optimizations from the main table are needed for it to be fast.

-* The materialized CTE fits into the nodes’ ram.
+* The materialized CTE fits into the nodes’ RAM.

 ### Syntax
 {: .no_toc}